Basic Payroll Terminology

 Basic Payroll Terminology Introduction

-Recently, I took a job working for ADP in their client services department and underwent a ten week training course in payroll.
+Recently, I took a job working for a global human resources company, in their client services department, and underwent a ten week training course in payroll.
 This was a new avenue of business that I had never been exposed to previously.
 During my training, I learned the basics of payroll.
 The following are terminology of payroll and payroll taxes which are helpful when trying to learn a position in payroll.

 First let's start with the definition of payroll, which is:

 - Sending paychecks to employees either by live check or direct deposit.

 - Keeping records of employee's pay rate, tax withholding, deductions, paid time off, etc.

 - Also payroll accounts for the total earnings of every employee in a fiscal year.

 Gross Pay vs Net Pay

 - Gross Pay - This amount includes the total of the employee's pay calculated before anything is taken out (such as taxes, deductions etc).
 How do you calculate gross pay for either salaried or hourly employees?